abizzaar/purple-project1/README.md

 Running the App:
 ---------

-`$ yarn start:server` will only start the backend server.

-`$ yarn start:client` will start the React app.

-`$ yarn start:dev` will start both the React web app and backend server both simultaneously.
+To run the app, navigate to your terminal and type: `$ yarn start:dev` This will start both the React web app and backend server simultaneously and will automatically open the webapp on your browser.

+For the curious folk, if you want to only start the backend server: `$ yarn start:server`, and if you only want to start the React app: `$ yarn start:client`.